Olaf T. Engvig, originally from Rissa, Norway,

 We invite you to learn more about Legends in Sail, Olaf T. Engvig's latest book about sailing ships and maritime history.

-This book details how wrought iron was used in Norwegian Viking ships, as well as ships built from
+details how wrought iron was used in Norwegian Viking ships, as well as ships built from

 iron, such as the STAR OF INDIA, S/S HANSTEEN, FALLS OF CLYDE, ELISSA, AF CHAPMAN